ToBeHH/minidock_countdown/README.md

    2. You have the remaining time shown as a bar running from left to right, so that you have visual control of how much time is left.
 The bar also changes color according to how much time is left.
  * Additionally the remaining time can be shown on the big clokc (configurable via settings).
  * The color for the remaining time can be shown with the ambient lights (configurable via settings).
+ * The ESC key resets the countdown if it has been started.